-So you’ve graduated Junior School?
+So you’ve graduated Primary School?
 Things are about to get really exciting now you’re entering Year 7: New teachers, students, subjects, opportunities – maybe your own locker for the first time.
-Your workload will increase but your studies will get more interesting as you apply and build on the foundational skills you developed in Junior School.
+Your workload will increase but your studies will get more interesting as you apply and build on the foundational skills you developed in Primary School.

 Ready for a sensational start to High School?
 Read our top 10 tips, courtesy of King's Student Wellbeing team:

 Make this your priority as you start Term 1.

 - Organise your home space – where you are going to do your homework, put things, display your planning calendars etc

 - Make sure you have everything you need: the correct stationery, school books, electronic device, uniform etc

 - Work out where you can put things to make mornings easier (eg where to leave bag, hat etc)